There is a new form of customer service faux pas doing the rounds, and it comes in the form of the Social Media snub.

 So what is a Social Media snub?

 When a post is not answered on a social media site, while the page still responds to other questions, adds promotional posts or interacts with other users.

-A social snub is worse than those detailed from the above as it is public, people can see that you have been snubbed and that hurts.
+A social snub is worse than those detailed above as it is public, people can see that you have been snubbed and that hurts.

 There is no mistaking it.
 With some of the examples above the age-old excuse of “Sorry sir, I didn’t see you there” can be used.
 The same can’t be applied to Social Media.

 Other posts are being answered, which in all terms and purposes makes the customer feel that they are not as important as others.

 All of the above can have a hugely detrimental effect on your brand, not just from the person you snubbed but also from all of the other people who may now not post due to other posts on your page not being responded to.

 -Just answer the question

 – If you cannot answer it just say